178km from Adelaide

 Although rarely recognised as a productive land-based fishing venue, Port Julia offers plenty for those with small boats.

-Yellowfin whiting action along the adjacent beaches can be rewarding in the warmer months and there are also some big mullet from Easter onward.
-Port Julia is totally exposed to the strong summer sea breezes, however, making small boats a little risky in the afternoons.
-There are whiting, gar, crabs and squid offshore from nearby Sheoak Flat.
+Yellowfin whiting action along the adjacent beaches can be rewarding in the warmer months, and there are also some big mullet from Easter onward.
+Port Julia is totally exposed to the strong summer sea breezes, making small boats a little risky in the afternoons.
+There are whiting, gar, crabs and squid offshore from nearby Sheaoak Flat.

 Night time gar dabbers often do very well off Port Julia, particularly when the water is clear and calm and there is little moonlight.
-All you need for this fun activity is a small, manoeuvrable boat, a hand-held spotlight and a long-handled net.
-Gar can be dabbed at any time after the sun goes down and it’s often possible to bag several dozen in quick time.
+All you need for this fun activity is a small, manoeuvrable boat, a handheld spotlight and a long-handled net.
+Garfish can be dabbed at any time after the sun goes down and it’s often possible to bag several dozen in quick time.